 Stormont Estate – Northern Ireland Parliament

 The Northern Ireland Parliament buildings are located on the Stormont Estate.
 The Northern Ireland Assembly, the legislative body for Northern Ireland, was established under the Belfast Agreement 1998 (Good Friday Agreement).
 Before being used for government purposes, the estate belong to Reverend John Cleland.

 The main Northern Ireland Assembly building was designed by Sir Arnold Thornely and is 365 feet wide (one for each day of the year) with six floors and six front pillars (one for each NI county).
 It was completed in 1932.

 The public can visit the Parliament buildings during most of the year, Monday to Friday.
 Tours are free and last about 1 hour.
 The tours include stops to learn about the history and architecture of the buildings and to see the Great Hall, the Senate Chamber, and the Assembly Chamber.
 The public can also sit in on Assembly debates and committee meetings.
 See latest tour times here.

 Outside, you can admire the building and wander along some of the walking nature paths around the parkland.
 There are several statues and memorials, and there is also a picnic area, fitness area, and children’s play area.

 There is a coffee shop and gift shop within the main building.
-The Members’ Dining Rooms are also open to the public for meals and afternoon tea, reservations recommended.
+The Members’ Dining Rooms are also open to the public for meals and afternoon tea, reservations are recommended.

 The Stormont Estate has parking and can also be visited by public bus or by using the hop-on hop-off sightseeing bus.
 There is no fee for visiting the Stormont Estate or Parliament Buildings; however, you will need to go through a security check at the gate and airport-style security to gain entrance to the building.